|Birthname||Bojaxhiu, Agnes Gonxha|

 Petite and of short body structure, she was plagued with heart problems and received a pacemaker 1 December 1989.
 (She was treated in California for bacterial pneumonia and heart disease and was hospitalized again in November 1996.
 She suffered several heart failures and received surgery to unblock two coronary arteries.)

 In early 1997 she was replaced by sister Nirmala, 63, as head of the Missionaries of Charity, stepping down due to poor health.

-Mother Teresa died 9/05/1997 9:30 PM Calcutta.
+Mother Teresa died on 5 September 1997 at 9:30 PM in Kolkata (Calcutta).
 Upon her death many of her followers wanted her to be beatified and canonized before the required waiting period.

 - Work : Great Achievement 1979 (Nobel Peace Prize)